Apple Prime Day sale: Save on the iPad, AirPods, MacBooks and more at Amazon | CNN Underscored

 Apple TV

-Apple TV 4K with new Siri Remote (starting at $169, originally $179; amazon.com)
+Apple TV 4K With New Siri Remote (starting at $169, originally $179; amazon.com)

 The refreshed Apple TV 4K with the all-new Siri Remote just started shipping a few weeks ago and now you can score it for $169, originally $179.
 The TV 4K box itself looks identical to the previous version but now supports high-frame-rate content.
 The Siri Remote is fully redesigned and is a much better experience.